The Web address of this

 right-wrong rules on how they’re “supposedto”behave.

-They expand these rules to get approval and acceptance by their playmates
+They expand these rules to get approval and acceptance from their playmates

 and schoolmates.